CollectionBuilder/cb-docs/docs/software/ruby_windows.md

 - Second, the installer will automatically open a terminal window with options to install MSYS2 DevKit components.
     - Choose option 3, "MSYS2 and MINGW development toolchain", or simply press `Enter` to install all the necessary dependencies.
     - The installer will proceed through a bunch of steps outputting a bunch of text in the terminal window. *Eventually*, this will conclude and you should see a message with the word `success` or `succeeded` in it.
     - If the window doesn't close, press `Enter` again or manually close it.
-    - *Note:* The installer can be restarted if necessary by typing `ridk install` into a command prompt.

 Once the installation completes, you should have Ruby available on the command line!
-Open a terminal (Git Bash), and type `ruby -v`.
+Open a Git Bash terminal and type `ruby -v`.
 This should provide a response like "ruby 3.2.2" which lets you know that your Ruby is correctly installed.

+To avoid possible issues, we suggest you update Ruby Gem at this time.
+Gem is a tool to install Ruby Gems packages on your system.
+It comes with your Ruby, but may be out of date in the installer.
+To update, type the command: `gem update --system`

+*Notes:*

+- The Ruby MSYS2 DevKit installer can be restarted if necessary by typing `ridk install` into a command prompt.
-*Note: Ruby 3.2.0 was not working with some Jekyll versions--if you have 3.2.0, please update your ruby and jekyll to avoid issues!*
+- Ruby 3.2.0 was not working with some Jekyll versions--if you have 3.2.0, please update your Ruby and Jekyll to avoid issues!

 ## Update RubyInstaller